rhaiscript/book/src/rust/strings.md

 Avoid `String`
 --------------

-As must as possible, avoid using `String` parameters in functions.
+As much as possible, avoid using `String` parameters in functions.

 Each `String` argument is cloned during every single call to that function &ndash; and the copy immediately thrown away right after the call.